-Sometimes a person can feel so much emotional pain that they feel the need to physically cause themselves harm.
-This behavior, known as self-harm, self-injury, or self-mutilation, typically occurs among people with mental health conditions who are struggling to cope with intense emotional stressors.
+Sometimes a person can feel so much emotional pain that they feel the need to physically harm themselves.
+This behavior, known as self-harm, typically occurs among people with mental health conditions who are struggling to cope with intense emotional stressors.
 Children or adolescents who are engaging in self-harm typically scratch, burn, hit, punch, scrape, or cut themselves.
 Some will ingest poisonous chemicals, break their own bones, or take excessive and unnecessary risks.

 People who engage in self-harm generally do not do so as an attempt to gain attention.
-Rather, they feel unable to cope with their emotional stressors, and so they turn to self-harm to try to find relief.
-Additionally, while people who engage in self-harm are not doing so as an attempt to end their lives, it is possible for them to do so accidentally.
+Rather, they are unable to cope with their emotional stressors, and so they turn to self-harm to try to find relief.
+Additionally, it is possible for them to end their lives accidentally while harming themselves.

-While self-harming behaviors can have painful and even tragic results for individuals and their loved ones, proper treatment can help a young person learn to manage his or her emotional stressors and develop healthier and more effective methods of coping.
-At Youth Care, we understand the stresses and turmoil that can drive a young person to self-harm, and we provide caring staff members who are well equipped to help students in our programs find healing and healthier ways to cope.
+While self-harming behaviors can have painful and even tragic results for individuals and their loved ones, proper treatment provided by a self-harm rehab center can help a young person learn to manage their emotional stressors and develop healthier and more effective methods of coping.
+At Youth Care Treatment Center in Utah, we understand the stresses and turmoil that can drive a young person to self-harm, and we provide caring staff members who are well equipped to help adolescents or teens with our self-harm rehab find healing and healthier ways to cope.

 - Remain supportive.
-Reassure your child that you love him or her and that your love for him or her will not change.
+Reassure your child that you love them and that your love for then will not change.
 Be patient and encourage your child.

 - Research self-harm.
 Consult with mental health professionals who can speak with you about self-harming behavior and give suggestions for how you can help.
 Also, consider reading about self-harm and researching the behavior.